Roaa09/GPT2/README.md

 ### 4. Run the Notebook

-Open `GPT2.ipynb` using Jupyter Notebook or Google Colab and run all cells in order.
+Open `GPT2.ipynb` using Jupyter Notebook or Kaggle and run all cells in order.

 ---